jamie-jjd/2021_spring_introduction_to_data_structure/readme.md

-### reference solutions for practice, assignment, and exam
+### reference solution for practice, assignment, and exam